gabrielfs001/gabrielfs001/README.md

 ### Hi, I'm Gabriel!

 I'm a Fullstack Software Developer.
 My specialty is web development **Javascript with AngularJS and React**.
-I'm also have knowledge with Java using Spring and Quarkus.
+I also have knowledge with Java using Spring and Quarkus.

 #### Find me elsewhere